OnceLab/GenDesignSys/README.md

 Codes structures are mainly based on his tutorial.

-The details to achieve the final design effect are not the same for most layers.
+Yet the details to achieve the final design effects are not the same for most layers.